Information for Referring Veterinarians Directing Patients to Upstate Veterinary Specialties

 Making Appointments for Outpatient Ultrasound:

 Kristina Wilson, DVM, DACVR has limited availability for outpatient ultrasounds at UVS on Wednesdays and Thursdays.
+Our schedule is currently booking out 4-6 weeks.

 *subject to change based on current caseloads and holidays.